 - Real Strawberries: We have all tasted that store bought strawberry milk, which has a more artificial taste.
 If you love this type of strawberry milk you can use it here, but I strongly prefer using real strawberries as it adds a much more authentic, fruitier and summery taste.

 - Strawberry Simple Syrup: Some recipes make strawberry milk by blending strawberries into a purée and mixing that into milk.
 The problem with this method is that it ends up as a thicker mixture which tastes more like a smoothie than a milk tea.
 Instead, in this recipe, strawberries are boiled into a simple syrup that is then stirred into the milk tea.
 This gives the same intense strawberry taste and keeps the thinner consistency that is characteristic of a milk tea.

 - Easy to Find Ingredients: The only ingredient you may have to do a bit of searching for is the boba, but this is pretty easy to find at any Asian supermarket or online.
 There are strawberry flavored powders that exist for boba tea, and the bubble tea stores may actually use this in the teas they sell.
-However, because strawberry flavored powder is not as common as some other flavors, it can actually be very difficult to find without paying excessive prices for shipping.
+However, because strawberry flavored powder is not as common as some other flavors, it can actually be very difficult to find without paying excessive prices for shipping depending on where you live.
 Making this drink with real strawberries saves you money and time trying to find a specific powder.

 What does strawberry milk tea taste like?

 This strawberry bubble tea tastes like fresh strawberries with a dash of creaminess from the milk and a subtle tea flavor.
 The tea is not too strong in this recipe, but helps balance out the sweetness from the strawberry syrup.
 There is not too much milk so overall the drink is light and refreshing without being overly heavy or creamy.